 Your first stop will be lake Kournas, a freshwater lake located on the foothills of the White Mountains and surrounded by olive groves and vineyards.
 It is a 55-minute drive from Chania.
 The lake is renowned for its crystal clear waters, and visitors can take a boat ride to explore the surrounding area, while taking in the breathtaking views.
 The lake is also home to a variety of wildlife, including the endangered European water vole, and is a popular spot for fishing, swimming, and bird watching.
 In the summer months, visitors can enjoy a relaxing stroll along the lake’s shore and enjoy a picnic in the shade of the olive trees.
 There are also excellent fish restaurants.

 While driving from Rethymno towards the south (45-minute drive from Lake Kournas), you will pass by the Kourtaliotiko gorge.
 What you can’t see from the road is that this is a place straight out of a fairytale!
 With waterfalls from the cliffs of the gorge that you can swim in.
 Park your vehicle where it says ‘Church of Saint Nicholas’ on Google Maps.
 Walk down a few hundred steps of the stairs.
 At some point you can go left and right.
-The right stairs go to a point where you can see the waterfalls from above, so you see the water pouring into the canyon.
+The left stairs go to a point where you can see the waterfalls from above, so you see the water pouring into the canyon.
 The right ones go to the place where you can swim through the canyon towards this point.
 The last part involves a little bit of climbing over some rocks and pipelines.
 Remember to bring swimwear and dry clothes.
 The water is only 8C so it is cold. but not so cold that your body doesn’t get used to it.
 But on a windy day you might want to put on your dry clothes directly after swimming.
 To get to this point you have to swim maybe 50 meters, because at that point the canyon is deep and you can’t stand.
 But after these 50 meters, you can stand again.
 So be sure to be able to swim and to put your phone in a waterproof case!

 Preveli beach is where the Kourtaliotis river flows into the sea.
 So it is basically the end of the Kourtaliotiko gorge and just a short, 15-minute drive from the waterfalls you visited earlier.
 And it has a palm tree forest right on the beach with 10 acres of palm trees!
 You can park your car on the parking lot above the beach for 2 euros (2021), and walk down in 20 minutes.
 It means (again) hundreds of stairs though.
 You can also drive straight to Plakias as there are boat trips from there and other nearby coastal villages.
 Or you can hike all the way through the gorge to the beach!
 Beware: it is crowded as it is famous and popular.
 There is a café on the beach.
 Some other fun facts about the beach you can read on an information sign on the beach: